luca-penasa/tarapio/README.md

 * [Flann](http://www.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN) (probably if you have opencv you yet have Flann installed)
 * [Boost](http://www.boost.org/) (used for parsing the regex at input)
 * [OpenMP](http://openmp.org) that is used for parallelizing the computations
 * A recent compiler.
 Actually some C++2011 standards have been used (mainly `shared_ptr` - the boost version of it could be used actually).
-I wrote it using gcc-4.7.3
+I wrote it using gcc-4.7.3, but gcc-4.6.* can compile it

 Syntax
 ------